unlaunch/documentation/_docs/sdks/java-sdk.md

 This controls how frequently tracking events are sent to the server.
 The default value is 60 seconds for production and 15 seconds for non-production environments.

 ##### `eventsQueueSize()`
 This controls the maximum number of events to keep in memory.
 Events are sent to the server when either the queue size OR events flush interval is reached, whichever comes first.
+The default value is 500.

 ##### `offlineMode()`
 When enabled, this starts the SDK in offline mode where no flags are downloaded from the server, nor anything is sent.
 All calls to [`getVariation()`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html#getVariation(java.lang.String,java.lang.String)) will return `control`.
 Please see **Offline Mode** below for more information.

 ##### `offlineModeWithLocalFeatures()`
 This is intended for testing, including unit testing.
 This allows you to pass a YAML file containing feature flags and the variations to return when they are evaluated.
-You can also control dynamic configuration and specify which values to return. lease see **Offline Mode** below for more information and a YAML template.
+You can also control dynamic configuration and specify which values to return.
+Please see **Offline Mode** below for more information and a YAML template.

 ##### `host()`
 Unlaunch server to connect to for downloading feature flags and for submitting events.
 Only use this if you are running Unlaunch backend service on-premise or are enterprise customer.
 The default value is https://api.unlaunch.io